In a year of steep challenges, there were still shining moments in global health

 A more accessible HPV vaccine protocol

 First approved in 2006, the human papillomavirus (HPV) vaccine has been hailed as an effective way to prevent girls from developing cervical cancer.
-But there's an obstacle to its success: The regimen calls for three doses.
-That presents a financial burden to lower-resource countries purchasing the vaccine and a logistical burden for parents who'd have to bring their children in three times — a challenge in parts of the world where clinics are not easily accessible.
+But there's an obstacle to its success: The original regimen called for three doses.
+That has presented a financial burden to lower-resource countries purchasing the vaccine and a logistical burden for parents who'd have to bring their children in three times — a challenge in parts of the world where clinics are not easily accessible.

 In 2025, however, a new strategy to overcome this issue gained greater acceptance.
 Years of testing have established that one dose is highly effective for younger girls and older girls can get the benefit from two doses.